 Editor note: This band combination category also includes SUL band combination where SUL band is derived from FDD band.

-<To be added>
+For FR1+FR1 FDD-TDD band combination,

+Simultaneous Rx/Tx is the default capability in FDD-TDD FR1 band combinations

+For TDD-FDD combinations, the capability is mandatory without checking if there are no MSD issues and frequency range is not adjacent to each other for the band combinations

+For TDD-FDD combinations with REFSENS degradation due to self-interference, MSD caused by harmonics/IMD, etc. should be defined.
+For some band combinations that are close in frequency, e.g. bands n7 and n38, other methods to mitigate interference can be considered as well.
+Simultaneous Rx/Tx capability for this kind of special cases could be handled separately from those having MSD issues.

+For band combinations whose MSD is larger than a threshold (value FFS), further discuss whether simultaneous Rx/Tx can be changed to optional, otherwise, the simultaneous Rx/Tx capability is mandatory support.

 5.2.2 FR1+FR1 TDD-TDD band combination

 Editor note: This band combination category also includes SUL band combination where SUL band is derived from TDD band.

-<To be added>
+For FR1+FR1 TDD-TDD band combination, the simultaneous Rx/Tx capability should be studied case by case.

 5.2.3 FR1+FR2 FDD-TDD band combination

-For FR1+FR2 FDD-TDD band combination, the capability shall be mandatory if FR1 FDD band (<4GHz) is aggregated with FR2 TDD bands.
+For FR1+FR2 FDD-TDD band combination, the simultaneous Rx/Tx capability shall be mandatory if FR1 FDD band (<4GHz) is aggregated with FR2 TDD bands.

 5.2.4 FR2+FR2 TDD-TDD band combination

-<To be added>
+For FR2+FR2 TDD-TDD band combination, the simultaneous Rx/Tx capability should be studied case by case.

 <End of Text Poposal>